ebellumat/react-native-ble-plx-data-converter/README.md

 # why?

-Send data with react-native-ble-plx could be trick, so i decided to create this helper to send commands with Bluetooth LE more easier.
+Send data with react-native-ble-plx could be trick, so I decided to create this helper to send commands with Bluetooth LE more easier.

 # how to?
 ```javascript